polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/pallets.md

 // All of the runtime types and consts go in here.
 If the pallet
 // is dependent on specific other pallets, then their configuration traits
-// should be added to the inherited traits list. pub trait Trait: system::Trait { ... }
+// should be added to the inherited traits list. pub trait Config: system::Config { ... }

 // 3.
 Runtime Events
 // Events are a simple means of reporting specific conditions and circumstances